Bin repairs and replacements

 Place the damaged bin on the nature strip and ensure the bin is empty.
 If you are able to, please tip the bin over and place it upside down with the lid open.

-We action damaged bin reports 24 hours after your collection day.
+We action damaged bin reports 1-2 business days after your collection day.
 If your bin is unable to be used until your next collection, we organise a replacement bin.

 Lost or stolen bin

 To prevent theft or damage to your bins, you need to bring them back onto your property within 24 hours after your waste collection.

 Once Council receives your request, a replacement bin is delivered within 48 working hours.

 If you move into a new property which does not already have a garbage and recycling bin on site, contact Council to order bins for the property and arrange delivery.

 Residents and businesses can also recycle food and garden waste by ordering a food and garden organics bin from Council.

 Shared bins are provided at many multi-unit and apartment sites across Moreland for use by all residents at the development.
 They are agreed to as part of the Waste Management Plan process between the developer and Council.

 Shared garbage and recycling bins generally have 240 litres of capacity and are 3 times larger than the standard 80 litre garbage bin.
 One shared garbage bin has the capacity to service 2 to 3 units.
 Shared food and garden organics bins are also available on request.

 New look garbage bin design and lid colour